philippelt/netatmo-api-python/usage.md

-Copy the lnetatmo.py file in your work directory (or your platform choice of user libraries).
+Copy the lnetatmo.py file in your work directory (or your platform choice of user libraries or virtualenv or ...).

 To ease future uses, I suggest that you hardcode in the library your application and user credentials.
-This is not mandatory as this parameters can be explicitly passed at authentication phase.
+This is not mandatory as this parameters can be explicitly passed at authentication phase but will save you parameters each time you write a new tool.

 If you want to do it, just edit the source file and hard code required values for :